-However, someone who wants to be a great student in Torah must also recognize his own abilities.
+However, someone who wants to be a great student of Torah also must recognize his own abilities.
 He cannot say, "I'm stupid and limited."
 Mayim amukim eitza b'lev ish.
 You don't know the extent of your abilities!
-I am always surprised as a teacher that so many students become great in Torah.
-Their amazing abilities lie untapped under the surface.
-Once tapped they gush forth fountains of water.
+As a teacher, I am constantly surprised that so many students become great in Torah.
+Their amazing abilities lie untapped beneath the surface.
+Once tapped, they gush forth great fountains of water.
 These are the abilities planted deep within every Jewish person.

-Today in Israel we see Jewish children gushing with Torah.
-Children ages seven or eight know whole sfarim of chumash by heart, and mishnayos too.
+Today in Israel, we see Jewish children gushing with Torah.
+Children age seven or eight know whole sefarim of Chumash by heart, and mishnayos, too.
 It is mayim amukim eitza b'lev ish.
 This potential is now being tapped in our Holy Land.

-At same time we must realize we are dust at the feet of our Torah teachers.
-It is important to let the Torah teacher take you on his wings up to the Torah.
-It is important to be humble and not a baal gaavah.
-The Torah does not like pride.
+At the same time, we must realize we are dust at the feet of our Torah teachers.
+It is important to let the teacher take you on his wings up to the Torah.
+It is important to be humble, not a ba'al ga'ava.
+The Torah abhors pride.
 Like water, the Torah goes down to the lowest point.
 Torah seeks the humble souls.

 We Jews are privileged to have received the Torah from Hashem.
-We received this lesson from God Almighty, of being at the same time both something and nothing, isarusa d'l'tata and isarusa d'l'eila.
-We start as a yesh, and God finishes, for we are an ayin.
-God responds to us with an earthquake to help us remove the mask that we ourselves have put over our own eyes.
+We received this lesson from God Almighty, of being at the same time both something and nothing, isarusa d'letata and isarusa d'le'eila.
+We start as a yeish, and God finishes, for we are also an ayin.
+God responds to us to help us remove the mask that we ourselves have put over our own eyes.

-Let us hope and pray that as we read Parshas Yisro we will be zoche to the Torah of the six days of the week and to the Torah of Shabbos kodesh.
-May we study, learn, live and receive the Torah, to know when we are something and when we are nothing, to be humble and great at the same time!
+Let us hope and pray that as we read Parshas Yisro, we will be zocheh to the Torah of the six days of the week and the Torah of Shabbos Kodesh.
+May we study, learn, live, and receive the Torah, to know when we are something and when we are nothing, to be humble and great at the same time!

-Questions:
+Review Questions

 - 1. Why was the Torah given on Shabbos?

-- 2. What is isarusa d'l'tata and isarusa d'leila?
+- 2. What is isarusa d'letata and isarusa d'le'eila?

 - 3. Do people have natural spiritual reservoirs?

-- 4. What does the concept of a yesh mean?
+- 4. What does the concept of a yeish mean?

 - 5. What does the concept of ayin mean?

-- 6. When are we a yesh?
+- 6. When are we a yeish?

 - 7. When are we an ayin?